vndr-code/PBD-Simulation-for-3D-Printed-Structures/README.md

   The simulation monitors total kinetic energy.
 If energy spikes above a configurable threshold, it is assumed that the structure has collapsed, and the simulation is frozen.

 - **Output:**
   Particle positions are recorded over time.
-The simulation can export an OBJ mesh and generate animated GIFs to visualize the structure and its progressive collapse.
+The simulation can generate animated GIFs to visualize the structure and its progressive collapse.

 ## Project Structure